vladmihalcea/high-performance-java-persistence/README.md

     mvn clean test-compile

 Then, just pick one test from the IDE and run it individually.

-If you run all tests (e.g. `mvn clean test`), the test suite will take way to long to complete since some performance tests require to run for long periods of time.
+Don't you run all tests at once (e.g. `mvn clean test`) because the test suite will take a long time to complete, and some tests will fail because the Bitronix config is cached by Spring.
+Therefore, just run tests individually, as that's how they were designed to be run.